f246632/midnight-apes-gallery/README.md

 # 🌑 Midnight Apes Gallery

 A beautiful, minimalistic website showcasing the Midnight Apes NFT collection with 14,745 unique digital artifacts stored on Arweave.
+Features an integrated connection to Pizzeria Pirati in Rijeka, Croatia.

+## 🚀 Live Demo

+Visit the live gallery: **https://f246632.github.io/midnight-apes-gallery/**

-## Features
+## ✨ Features

 - **Responsive Grid Layout**: Beautiful masonry-style gallery that adapts to any screen size
 - **Interactive Hover Effects**: Smooth animations and preview of lore poems on hover